Healthy Homes Assessment Lower Hutt

 Lower Hutt Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory in all Lower Hutt and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required for all Lower Hutt and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records of their compliance with each Healthy Homes Standard that apply or will be in force during the tenure of the rental property.
+• Property managers and landlords must keep records of their the compliance with the Healthy Homes Standards that apply or will be applied throughout the tenancy period of the rental property.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

 From 1 July 2024